 Tips for a Great Garage Sale!

 It’s weird, I know.
 My town requires permits.
-They cost $1.
+These yard sale permits don’t cost much – where I live it’s only $1.
 Really.
 I’m sure most people ignore this, but I’d rather be safe than sorry.
 Make sure to check with your local city hall, in case your city or town requires a permit too.

 Include Fridays in Your Sale Day(s)